Oxymetaphoric/milestone_project_1/README.md

   Institute
 - Develop a site that satisfies the Goals of the Users and Operator as determined by the User Stories and Goals
-- Use plain HTML, CSS and frameworks such as Bootstap to create a technically interesting and aestetically appealing site
+- Use plain HTML, CSS and frameworks such as Bootstrap to create a technically interesting and aesthetically appealing site
 - Use frameworks where necessary so as to not reinvent the wheel
 - Create a responsive website that looks appealing on a variety of screensizes and devices
-- Build a performant and efficient site, benchmarked used tools such as lighthouse, that is viewable on all modern browsers and devices
+- Build a performant and efficient site, benchmarked using tools such as lighthouse, that is viewable on all modern browsers and devices

 ---